* FTSE 100 up 0.3 pct, but still below 6,900 level

 "buy" from "neutral".

-Hammerson also rose despite the news that British
+also rose despite the news that British mortgage

-mortgage approvals fell more than expected in April to their
+approvals fell more than expected in April to their lowest level

-While the data suggested that new rules on bank lending have
+Although the data pointed to signs that new rules on bank

-taken some of the heat out of the housing market, analysts said
+lending have taken some of the heat out of the housing market,

-this was balanced by the expectation that policymakers would not
+analysts said this was also balanced by the expectation that

 British manufacturing activity kept expanding at a rapid